-The Association’s position on acceptance of advertisers and exhibitors is predicated on the rights of open communications guaranteed by the First Amendment of the Constitution.
+The Association’s position on the acceptance of advertisers and exhibitors is predicated on the rights of open communications guaranteed by the First Amendment of the Constitution.
 However, it should be understood that the content of advertisements and exhibits shall not include information or suggestion, implicit or explicit, that would hinder the purpose of accurate information flow to their audience.
 With this in mind, the APHA has established certain standards for the acceptance of advertisers and exhibitors as follows:

 - All advertisers and exhibitors shall be reviewed for consistency in light of APHA’s values: health, equity, diversity, empowerment, integrity, dignity and knowledge for individuals and communities.